even4void/aliquote/content/post/dive-into-ruby-on-mac-osx.md

 title: "Dive into Ruby on Mac OS X"
 date: 2009-12-01T08:30:34+01:00
 draft: false
-tags: ["apple", "ruby"]
+tags: ["apple"]
 categories: ["2009"]
 ---

 I would like to be able to use different versions of Ruby without getting in trouble with load paths.
 I currently have two versions of Ruby installed on my system.

 The base package comes with my Snow Leopard install: